Teaching Philosophy Statement

 As an Information Literacy instructor of “one-shot” and “for credit” classes, my teaching style incorporates four characteristics;

-- Create a class with open dialogue where learners can freely express themselves in a safe space.
+- Create a class with open dialogue where learners can freely express themselves and ask questions without feeling intimidated or uncomfortable.

 - Develop group activities where learners can support each other

-- Include scaffolding activities where I assist learners and provide “one on one” consultations with them.
+- Include scaffolding activities where I support learners and provide “one on one” consultations with them.

 - Connect abstract and complex concepts and lessons with “real world” examples that can be directly applied to learners’ personal and professional lives.